Escola Bahiana de Medicina e Saúde Pública

 The Escola Bahiana de Medicina e Saúde Pública (Bahian School of Medicine and Public Health, known simply as Bahiana) is a private and non-profit higher education school of medical sciences and health, established in 1952 in Salvador, Bahia, Brazil.
-It is one of the most important educational institutions of Northeastern Brazil and has been recognized for its achievements in research and large contribution to public health – with more than 600,000 free care procedures performed in 2012.

-Bahiana currently offers seven undergraduate courses and post-graduate programs in several fields of health sciences.
+Bahiana currently offers seven undergraduate courses and postgraduate programs in several health sciences fields.
 The school is maintained by the Fundação Bahiana para Desenvolvimento das Ciências (Bahian Foundation for Science Development).

 History

-After noticing the health care needs of Bahian society in the beginning of the 1950s, a group of doctors, academics, public managers and religious leaders from Salvador ideated a new institution.
-At that time, the only medical school in the state was the Faculdade de Medicina da Bahia, which graduated 130 professionals per year.
+After noticing the health care needs of Bahian society at the beginning of the 1950s, a group of doctors, academics, public managers and religious leaders from Salvador founded a new institution.
+At that time, the only medical school in the state was the Faculdade de Medicina da Bahia (Bahia Faculty of Medicine), which graduated 130 professionals per year.

-Facing such a situation, Antônio Simões da Silva Freitas, Orlando de Castro Lima, Jorge Valente, Aristides Novis Filho, Adelaido Ribeiro, Antônio Souza Lima Machado, Colombo Moreira Spínola, Urcício Santiago, André Negreiros Falcão, Francisco Pinheiro Lima Junior, Manoel Aquino Barbosa and René Alfredo Guimarães created the Escola Bahiana de Medicina e Saúde Pública.

-On May 31, 1952, they signed the minutes that established the Fundação Bahiana para Desenvolvimento das Ciências, whose mission was to support and provide funds for the new school - that would be located at the same building of the Santa Izabel Hospital, in Nazaré's district.

 The first group of teachers was chosen in January 1953.
 Admission exams were taken on April 14 of the same year.
 Later that month, Aristides Novis Filho gave the first lessons for the Medicine course.
 The first class graduated in 1958.